pmurph0305/UnityDebugPhysics/README.md

 ## Debug Vector3

-Import DebugVector3 folder into your unity project, replace Vector3.MethodName calls with DebugVector3.MethodName and the results will be visualized in play more.
+Import DebugVector3 and DebugDraw folder into your unity project, replace Vector3.MethodName calls with DebugVector3.MethodName and the results will be visualized in play mode.

 Visualization occurs at DebugVector3.origin's value, which by default is the world origin, change this to the transform.position of your gameobject to more easily view the results.